 Can I log a nap?

 Yes.
-If your tracker tracks sleep automatically, all naps over an hour in length should be automatically tracked.
+If your tracker tracks sleep automatically, all naps at least an hour in length should be automatically tracked.
 For other trackers, simply put your tracker into sleep mode.

 Later when you sync your tracker, your nap will appear on your sleep log.